World stocks stay high, Russia's rouble buckles under sanctions stress

 Wall Street futures were pointing higher after a mixed finish on Wednesday despite gains for bulge-bracket banks like Goldman Sachs and Wells Fargo as they got U.S. earnings season off to a good start.

+Fresh results ahead of the opening bell from Bank of America and BlackRock further bolstered hopes.
+BlackRock, the world’s largest asset manager, reported a 16% jump in first-quarter profit and Bank of America rose 1.3% in premarket trading after its profits breezed past estimates.

-The mood had been subdued in Asia overnight where the Nikkei ended little changed and Hong Kong and China’s main bourses finished 0.5%-0.6% in the red.
+The mood had been subdued in comparison in Asia overnight where the Nikkei ended little changed and Hong Kong and China’s main bourses finished 0.5%-0.6% in the red.

 The bank had already recommended selling EM currencies earlier in the week.